APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-Maria Trozzi, M.Ed., is an assistant professor of pediatrics at Boston University School of Medicine; Director of the nationally renowned Good Grief Program at Boston Medical Center, a consultant to the Child Development Unit at Children’s Hospital, and an author.
+Maria Trozzi, M.Ed., is a former assistant professor of developmental and behavioral pediatrics, at Boston University School of Medicine; co-founder and former director of the nationally renowned Good Grief Program at Boston Medical Center, a consultant to the Child Development Unit at Children’s Hospital and an author.
 Her credentials and expertise have established her as one of the foremost experts in the country on resilience as families, schools and communities face crises.

-For the past three years, she has provided individual and group consultation and training workshops to Naval Special Warfare operators (SEALS) and their families pre- and post- deployment.
+She has provided individual and group consultation and training for more than a decade to Naval Special Warfare operators (SEALS) and their families pre- and post- deployment.

 Her first book, Talking With Children About Loss, was published by Putnam-Penguin and continues to be an essential reference for parents and professionals.
-She has authored several chapters in pediatric and academic textbooks, including research recently published in the December 2012 Journal of Palliative Medicine.
+She has authored several chapters in pediatric and academic textbooks, as well as academic journals.

 She lives in Boston and West Yarmouth and maintains a private practice dedicated to helping families face stressful life events.